 8. Wash light fixtures and shades

-Clean light fixtures not only look better but can also improve the brightness of your rooms.
-This task is often forgotten but can make a significant difference in your home’s ambiance.
+Clean light fixtures not only look better, but can also improve the brightness of your rooms and enhance the ambience of your home.

 Start by turning off the lights and allowing them to cool completely.
-Remove any detachable parts like glass covers or shades.
-For glass or plastic shades, wash in warm, soapy water, rinse thoroughly, and dry completely before reattaching.
+Carefully remove any detachable parts like glass covers or shades.
+For glass or plastic shades, wash in warm, soapy water, rinse thoroughly, and allow to dry completely before reattaching.
 For fabric shades, use a lint roller or vacuum with a brush attachment.

 Image courtesy of Neil Daftary.
 Published on: May 28th, 2018.
 Source: unsplash.com